WidgetKing/cpmate/docs/features/building-animations/outer-rendering.md

 CpMate will by default use the following settings which we have found work very well for animations in responsive projects:

-- Make Responsive: Enabled
+- Center Stage: The original stage area will always appear in the center of the page.
+Any excess areas to the left and the right will be filled with what is to the right and left of the stage in Animate.
-- Responsive Direction:
+- Make Responsive: Enabled and set to: Both
-- Scale Type:
+- Scale to fill visible area: Enabled and set to: Fit in view

 If these settings **do not** work for your setup, they can be adjusted.
 Below lists where in the Javascript API CpMate allows you to change these settings: